Can You Get A Perm While Pregnant?

 Illustration: StyleCraze Design Team

 You can experiment with your hairstyle and get a perm while pregnant.
-It is considered safe.
+While it is generally considered safe, one can’t help but wonder – are perms bad for your hair in the long run during a pregnancy?
+The answer depends on various factors, including your hair type and the chemicals used.
 However, be cautious and avoid it during the first trimester.
 Consult your doctor to understand the associated risks and go for it only when they give the go-ahead.
 If perming your hair makes you feel uncomfortable, don’t worry.
 You can still change the look of your hair by trimming or coloring it, as long as you use natural, and non-toxic products and follow all safety protocols.
 Always consult your obstetrician and hairstylist to avoid any risks and side effects.

 In short, avoid hair coloring and perming during the first trimester completely.
 Discuss the benefits and side effects with your obstetrician and go ahead only if they permit.
 If not very urgent, avoid these treatments.